Club Cross Country Constitution

 Section III.
 Each member has the option to abstain from a vote if that person feels they are incapable of making an unbiased decision, unwilling to make a decision, or unfit to vote on the matter being put to a vote.

 Section IV.
-The officers of the executive board shall consist of the President, Vice President, Treasurer, Marketing Director, Secretary, and Training Program Coordinator.
+The officers of the executive board shall consist of the President, Vice President, Treasurer, Fundraising Director, Social Chair, Secretary, and Training Program Coordinator.

 - Officers are responsible for fulfilling their duties as outlined by the Bylaws.